 46. Laboratory Methods of Diagnosis.
 Prerequisite courses 40 and 43.
 Instruction by appointment in the application of methods used in histology, pathology, and bacteriology for the diagnosis of general and specific diseases.
-Dr. HAGAN.
+Assistant Professor PICKENS.

 47. Post Mortem Examinations.
 Throughout the senior year by appointment.
-Students taking the four-year course will have additional work consisting of histological and bacteriological examinations of material obtained at the autopsies.
+Students taking the four year course will have additional work consisting of histological and bacteriological examinations of material obtained at the autopsies.
 To these students two hours credit each term will be given.
-Dr. GOLDBERG.
+Professor BURNETT and Dr. GOLDBERG.

 48. Meat and Dairy Inspection.
-Two hours.
+One hour.
 Second term.
-Fourth year.
-Lecture, T, Th, 9.
+Third year.
+Lecture, F, 9.
 Professor MOORE.

 49. Seminary.
 Throughout the year.
-A seminary for graduate and advanced students in the department each week at 5:00 p.m. on a day to be arranged.
-Professors MOORE, GOLDBERG, and HAGAN.
+A seminary for graduate and advanced students in the department each week at 5:00 P. M. on a day to be arranged.
+Professors MOORE, BURNETT, FITCH, and PICKENS.